feathersui/feathersui-website/docs/as3-starling/bitmap-font-text-renderer.md

 ---
-title: How to use the Feathers BitmapFontTextRenderer component (Starling version)
+title: How to use the BitmapFontTextRenderer component (Starling version)
 sidebar_label: BitmapFontTextRenderer
 ---